Beth Porter: Later career

 Porter later trained as a television script editor and producer.
 For BBC Television, she produced The Husband, The Wife and The Stranger, starring Adam Faith and Derrick O'Connor, and for Channel 4 Television, Unusual Ground Floor Conversion, a short film directed by Mark Herman, Little Voice.
 She later joined BBC Television Drama as a development executive for new drama series.

 A number of her radio plays and short stories have been broadcast on BBC Radio 4.

 Porter first became a journalist at age 12 when she was hired as a weekly columnist for The Patent Trader, a Westchester County newspaper chain.
 Years later, she served as a relief theatre critic for The Times, and contributed media-related articles to The Listener, The Guardian, and The Independent.
 In 1988 she became a film critic, joining The Critics' Circle and served for 10 years as London Editor for Film Journal International, with supplementary pieces for The Morning Star.
 Until May 2020, she continued to provide online columns for The London Progressive Journal under the byline outRageous!

-She subsequently became a senior Web Producer for leading web-house Online Magic, part of the Omnicom Group, and she was asked to contribute to various web-related magazines including .net for Future Publishing.
+Porter subsequently became a senior Web Producer for leading web-house Online Magic, part of the Omnicom Group, and she was asked to contribute to various web-related magazines including .net for Future Publishing.
 This led to the publication of her book, The Net Effect, for which David Puttnam contributed the foreword.
 2018 was her 21st year as a nominating judge for the International Webby Awards and she has served as a contributor to policy advisers on eDemocracy issues.
-She is an elected Lifetime voting member of BAFTA.
+She was an elected Lifetime voting member of BAFTA.

-In 2013 she published Resident Aliens, a collection of her short fiction for kindle.
+In 2013 she published Resident Aliens, a collection of her short fiction for Kindle.
 This was followed in 2014 by a collection of her original scripts and screenplays under the umbrella title Drama Queen and in April 2016 of her autobiography entitled Walking on my Hands: how I learned to take responsibility for my life with the help of Woody Allen, Barbra Streisand, Greta Garbo, Harvey Milk, Idi Amin, Guy The Gorilla, and Frank Sinatra, among others.
 Its foreword is by noted author and screenplay writer Shane Connaughton (My Left Foot).

-Also in 2016 Porter published both kindle and paperback versions of Settling Beyond the Pale, a novella and six short stories about freedom and flight.
+Also in 2016 Porter published both Kindle and paperback versions of Settling Beyond the Pale, a novella and six short stories about freedom and flight.

-In 2018 Porter released both kindle and paperback versions of a horror/fantasy novella titled Feeding the Twins as well as her first novel ScreenSaver!
+In 2018 Porter released both Kindle and paperback versions of a horror/fantasy novella titled Feeding the Twins as well as her first novel ScreenSaver!

-Porter's second novel, Becca’s Providing, was published in both kindle and paperback during the spring of 2019; it explores themes of identity and family.
+Porter's second novel, Becca’s Providing, was published in both Kindle and paperback during the spring of 2019; it explores themes of identity and family.
 Porter's 3rd collection of short fiction was published in December 2019, under the title Painted Ladies.

 In March 2021, Porter published Locks: a quartet of short fiction in paperback and Kindle.
 Her Amazon profile further stated that she was working on a collection of short and flash fiction featuring female protagonists for publication in early 2022, and was also preparing a new book promo website.